vitessio/arewefastyet/docs/arewefastyet_gen_report.md

 ### Options

 ```
       --compare-from string      SHA for Vitess that we want to compare from
       --compare-to string        SHA for Vitess that we want to compare to
       --db-database string       Database to use.
       --db-host string           Hostname of the database
       --db-password string       Password to authenticate the database.
       --db-user string           User used to connect to the database
   -h, --help                     help for report
+      --influx-database string   Name of the database to use in InfluxDB.
+      --influx-hostname string   Hostname of InfluxDB.
+      --influx-password string   Password used to connect to InfluxDB.
+      --influx-port string       Port on which to InfluxDB listens. (default "8086")
+      --influx-username string   Username used to connect to InfluxDB.
       --report-file string       File created that stores the report. (default "./report.pdf")
 ```

 ### Options inherited from parent commands